Graylog2/documentation/pages/collector_sidecar.rst

 Graylog Collector Sidecar
 *************************

-Graylog Collector Sidecar is a lightweight supervisor application for various log collectors.
-It allows the user to centralize the configuration of remote log collectors.
+Graylog Collector Sidecar is a lightweight configuration management system for different log collectors.
+It runs on a remote server and allows the user to centralize the configuration of log collectors.
 Configurations can be maintained through the Graylog web interface in a graphical way.
 For advanced configurations it's also possible to store the raw content in Graylog.
-The Sidecar is then fetching the configuration meant for the target host, renders a configuration file and starts the selected log collector on it.
-It detects changes automatically, performs an update and restarts the necessary process.
+The Sidecar is then fetching the configuration for the target host over the network, renders a configuration file and starts the selected log collector on it.
+It detects configuration changes automatically, performs an update and restarts the necessary process.

 .. image:: /images/sidecar_overview.png